Traditions of the University of Santo Tomas: Installation of a new rector

 The installation of a new rector is a solemn ceremony that marks the beginning of a new term of the Rector Magnificus of the UST.
 It is attended by representatives from the Commission on Higher Education, Church hierarchy, academic institutions, members of the diplomatic corps, alumni, and the students.

-One of the highlights of ceremony is the bestowal of the Rector's Collar and two ceremonial maces.
+The Rite of Installation of the Rector Magnificus are highlighted by the following: